Gateway

 Enable TLS 1.3 protocol on NetScaler Gateway

-NetScaler Gateway enhances its security and performance capabilities by introducing support for the TLS 1.3 protocol, the latest security standard.
-Starting from release 14.1 build 43.50, you can configure NetScaler Gateway to use TLS 1.3 to secure the connection between NetScaler Gateway and VDA.
+NetScaler Gateway 14.1 build 43.50 and later introduces support for the TLS 1.3 protocol, the latest security standard, to secure the connection between NetScaler Gateway and VDA.

 Note: